Central challenges

 From reFuels to InnoFuels

-InnoFuels also has a history: some project partners were already involved in the reFuels - Rethinking Fuels research project and gained important experience there: Under the umbrella of the Strategy Dialogue Automotive Industry of the State of Baden-Württemberg (SDA), research has been conducted since 2019 along the entire value chain of renewable fuels: from energy suppliers and fuel production to suppliers and system development to engine and vehicle manufacturers.
-In the Pageflow multimedia story, we have recounted the content and results of the reFuels project in sound and vision.
-If you are looking for a quick insight into the topic of regenerative fuels, this is the right place for you.
+InnoFuels also has a history: some project partners have already been involved in the reFuels - Rethinking Fuels research project and gained important experience there: Under the umbrella of the Strategy Dialogue for the Automotive Industry of the State of Baden-Württemberg (SDA), research has been conducted since 2019 along the entire value chain of renewable fuels: from energy suppliers and fuel production to suppliers and system development through to engine and vehicle manufacturers.